 The new tree will, however, be a good base for grafting branches from an existing avocado tree that's producing reliable fruit.
-Once you've grown your seedling to a height of about three feet, it's time to start grafting fruit-bearing branches onto it in a process called topworking.
+Once you've grown your seedling to a height of about 3 feet, it's time to graft an avocado tree branch onto it to produce avocado fruit in a process called topworking.
 Begin grafting in the spring when bark slips easily from the inner wood of the tree.

 Select budwood from a healthy, productive avocado tree to graft onto the homegrown tree.
 The best buds are located near the ends of branches that are 1/4 to 1 inch in diameter.

-Cut 6-inch lengths of healthy branch tips that each contain several buds, using a sharp knife.
+Cut 6-inch lengths of healthy branch tips that each contain several buds, using a sterilized sharp knife or pruners.
 Take six to eight cuttings, also known as bud sticks, wrap them in damp paper towels, and lay them in a bowl of ice to keep them cold and moist.

 Make a T-shaped cut on a branch of the rootstock tree, about 12 inches from the trunk.
 The long part of the T should be about 1 inch long.
 Make a shorter, crossing cut that goes 1/3 of the way through the branch.
 Twist the knife slightly to pry the bark away from where the two cuts meet.

-Examine the bud sticks you cut and placed in the bowl.
+Examine the bud sticks you placed in the bowl.
 Choose a healthy bud, and cut it from the stick, beginning 1/2 inch below the bud and ending 3/4 inch beyond it.
 The bud should also have bark and the green layer, or cambium, found just under the bark, attached to it.

-Wrap the budded graft with a rubber band, securing it above and below, but not actually on the bud.
+Wrap the budded graft with a rubber band or grafting tape, securing it above and below, but not actually on the bud.
 Repeat steps 3 to 5 in different areas of the tree until you've used buds from all the bud sticks.